 - There are two dedicated wheelchair/buggy spaces per tram.

-Edinburgh Trams also feature high visibility handrails, dedicated disabled priority seats for those who may struggle to stand, and passenger alert buttons signposted in braille.
+All trams also feature high visibility handrails, dedicated disabled priority seats for those who may struggle to stand, and passenger alert buttons signposted in braille.

 There are 90 disabled person’s parking places in Edinburgh.
 More information can be found on the City of Edinburgh Council website.